The Ironman Thun '26 Journey

 Another clear point: at this stage, 1 hour of swimming per week isn’t enough for me to improve.
 Unable to squeeze a 100 m sprint under 1:42.
 I would get a coach if I had more time, but also, like, who cares about the swimming split in long distance?

-Importantly, I made it through, feeling fit (for what’s coming next).
+Importantly, I made it through, fit for what’s coming next.
 Next step is clear: a calculated 18 weeks training block towards a long distance triathlon event in July.
 Below a picture from Sunday orienteering.
 Beat all the usual suspects, so my running form at least is not totally hopeless.

 March 15, main block week #1 and #2 summary

 Roughly 7 hours endurance training each week.
-Still doing a bit of gym, and probably still overdoing it, had to reschedule the long run this week being gymn-sore still after 48 hours.
+Still doing a bit of gym, and probably still overdoing it, had to reschedule the long run this week being gym-sore still after 48 hours.

 Dry weather, managed 3+ hour road rides every Saturday the last three weeks.
 Averaging about 25 km/h, kinda slow, the roads are gritty and I respect the corners.
 Also cold, so some clothes drag.
 But honestly, it’s the extra weight I’ve been lugging.
 The answer is clear: time to stop the gym.
 Last session next Sunday.